lautthom/Project-Deep-Reinforcement-Learning/README.md

 python atari_dueling_ddqn.py
 python make_statistics.py
 ```
-&nbsp;

 For the `atari_dueling_ddqn.py` different options in the command line can be used:

 `-t` or `--training` if argument is given, model will be trained, otherwise an already trained model will be loaded
 `-dqn`    if argument is given, DQN will be used as algorithm, otherwise DDQN will be used
 `-sn` or `--single_network`                   if argument is given, single stream network is used, otherwise dueling network is used
 `-g` or `--game` choose game that is played; game must be given as a string, it is case-sensitive; an overview of the available games is given at: https://www.gymlibrary.dev/environments/atari/#; default game is "Pong"
 `-a` or `--adam` if argument is given, Adam is used as an optimizer
 `-tf` or `--training_frames` choose the number of frames, that is used for training; default is 5,000,000 frames
 `-b` or `--batch_size` choose the batch size, that is used for training; default is 32
 `-r` or `--replay_size` choose the replay memory size, that is used for training; default is 100,000